 Right around the corner to the south of North Port is Cape Coral.
 The stats for this city are very similar to its neighbor, although it does have the highest number of second homes on this list: 23.4%, a truly staggering amount.

-The cost of residences also dropped faster and harder in early 2022 than it did in North Port.
+The cost of residences also dropped harder in 2022 than it did in North Port.

 2. Boise, Idaho

-That rush was short-lived though, and prices plummeted on par with Stockton during the first half of 2022.
+That rush was short-lived, though, and prices plummeted on par with Stockton in 2022.
+As of March 2023, the decline has continued.

 1. Riverside, California